 - Are you willing to assist a nonprofit organization with fundraising?

 - One of the primary responsibilities of the board is to ensure that the organization has adequate financial resources to carry out its mission.
 Many organizations have a fundraising policy for board members which typically requests board members to contribute personally, participate in the organization’s fundraising efforts and have connections to potential donors.
 (Board Source)

 Community Board Bound Potential

-Community Board Bound is a complimentary service to the Denver community to prepare individuals to become board-service ready and then assist with community board placement for women desiring a board position on a non-profit organization, hospital, university, or board and commission.
+Community Board Bound is designed to prepare individuals to become board-service ready as well as assist with community board placement for women desiring a board position on a non-profit organization, hospital, university, or board and commission.
 The program includes:

 - Comprehensive assessment to evaluate the necessary experience and expertise

 - Training workshops in subject-specific areas to supplement identified gaps in experience

 - Networking opportunities with like-minded professionals to develop and support relationship building within a variety of industries and organizations

 - Giving back to the community through board service

 Complete the Community Board Bound Assessment Form below to help us find the best placement for you!